Alternatives for VA disability firms

 Important boundary

-Pete is not a general-purpose enterprise legal AI platform.
-Firms may still use Harvey or another broad AI tool for research and drafting work outside the case-workup surface.
+The VA disability operating layer is not a general-purpose enterprise legal AI platform.
+Firms may still use Harvey or another broad AI tool for research and drafting work outside it.

 Is Pete a full Harvey replacement?